 By hanging on the inside.
 By being willing to experience discomfort.
 Allowing space for the discomfort that is reality.
 We hear this interpretation of the Hanged One all the time, but what are we supposed to DO with this?
 A year ago I looked to the symbolism in the card for answers.

 Head, Hands, and Feet

-The body and its position are central in the Hanged One.
+The body and its position are central to the Hanged One.
 This card recommends we notice the body.
 It knows what to do.
 How to rest or grieve.
 When to rebel or get gone.
 How to get bigger.
 The brain doesn’t always know what to do.
 And we don’t always do what we need, even when we know how.
 So one of the keys to leaving a passive role and becoming active is to notice what happens when we experience trial.
 Noticing.
 That’s all.
 Nothing needs fixing or doing.
-It can feel great to speak what we notice and it’s not required.
+It can feel great to speak what we notice, and it’s not required.
 Notice for a day, a week, a lunar cycle.

 Notice what’s in your head: What do you think from day to day?
 What do you believe?
 Any patterns?
 Do you have systems in place that help you notice your thoughts?
 Daily journaling or daily drawing?
 Meditation?

 Notice your hand: What do you do from day to day?
 Especially what are your everyday habits?
 Any patterns?
 Do you choose activities or just fall into them?
 How do you feel when you do what you do?